lemon-markets/sdk-python/README.md

 `lemon.api.create` allows to configure wide set of parameters:

+- `market_data_api_token` - a token to be used in the authentication process for Market Data API.
-- `api_token` - a token to be used in the authentication process.
+- `trading_api_token` - a token to be used in the authentication process for Trading API.
 - `env` - selects trading environment to be used.
 - `timeout` - how long to wait for the server to send data before giving up.
 - `retry_count` - the maximum number of retries each connection should attempt.